oracle-livelabs/apex/ai-vision-lab/4-run-app/4-run-app.md

-# Running the Application
+# Run the Application

-## TASK 1 : Running the Application
+## TASK 1 : Run the Application

 To run the application and perform the AI Search on the uploaded images.
 Please do the following steps.